 - Diversity: the occasional negative review helps boost brand authenticity.

 How to get more Google reviews

 Let’s tap into the countless ways you can get more Google reviews and see how each one benefits your business.

 1. Create your Google Business account and review page

 It only takes a couple of clicks to get started with Google Business.
 The reviews section is included on the page, which acts as a virtual business card.

 After you finish creating your profile, you have to verify it by entering the code sent by Google to your physical address.

 To optimize your profile and make sure clients get the info they need, do the following:

-- Use your real business name; (no acronyms or additional characters/emojis will do);
+- Use your real business name;

 - List a local number for clients to get in touch;